gamesrc-ver-recreation/build/README.md

 - BUILD.OBJ and ENGINE.OBJ as present in Duke3D 1.4-1.5's Build Editor
 (ENGINE.OBJ has differences from the revision in the Duke3D 1.4 game EXE).
 - ENGINE.OBJ as present in Duke3D 1.4 (the game EXE).
-- A 19960925 revision of BUILD.OBJ used in the Build Editors for Blood 1.0-1.21.
+- A 19960925 revision of BUILD.OBJ used in the Build Editors for Blood 1.0-1.11.
 - ENGINE.OBJ (19961006) and CACHE1D.obj (19960925) used in Blood 0.91-1.21
 as well as the Build Editors for Blood 1.0-1.21.
 - A 19961012 revision of BUILD.OBJ and ENGINE.OBJ.
 - CACHE1D.OBJ and ENGINE.OBJ as present in Duke3D 1.5; The latter was possibly
 prepared on 19961112, while the former was *maybe* prepared on 19961207.
-- BUILD.OBJ as used in SW 1.2's Build Editor, possibly prepared on 19961213
+- A 19961213 revision of BUILD.OBJ used in Blood 1.20-1.21 and SW 1.2's
-(it has just one minor difference from the 19961012 revision).
+Build Editors, with just one minor difference from the 19961012 revision (documented in BUILD2.TXT for 12/13/96, related to '>' key use in 3D EDIT MODE).
 - ENGINE.OBJ as used in SW 1.0, possibly prepared on 19970212.
 - ENGINE.OBJ as used in SW 1.1-1.2 and 1.2's Build Editor,
 possibly prepared on 19970522.